 More than 230,000 ballots last week were mailed to Arapahoe County’s voters in envelopes that possibly contained a participation sticker that rubbed up against the ballot and in some cases left a faint, near-linear mark that appeared exactly where voters draw a line to select their candidates.

+The story concludes that the voting machines won’t count the marks, but this may not be the last we hear about Arapahoe County.
+Maricopa County Strikes Again and AgainYou may remember we told you last week that Maricopa County misled Spanish speaking voters about the day on which to cast their ballots.
+The county’s election department explained it was an honest mistake, and that it fixed the error.
+The Phoenix New Times is reporting, however, that the county also produced Spanish language bookmarks with the wrong date as well.
 But wait, it’s Maricopa, so of course, there’s more.
 Some early voters are getting letters stating that their signatures need verification.
 The letters allow voters four business days to respond from the date on the letter so that the ballot can be validated.
 One voter, Jason Spence, took to his social media site to explain that although his letter was dated October 22, he didn’t receive it until after work on October 24.
 Spense claims that none of the phone numbers listed were answered, and none had the voicemail set up.
 He kept trying and subsequently got through and was able to verify his ballot.
 Voting Rights Watch called all four phone numbers Thursday morning, and verified his initial experience: no answer, and no voicemail setup.
 When we called back Thursday evening, one of the phone numbers was answered, but although the letter is also addressed in Spanish, no one at the Election’s Department was able to talk in Spanish, aside from kindly asking to call back “mañana.”
 Intimidating Letters Sent to Florida VotersThe Advancement Project tipped us that voters in at least 26 Florida counties have been sent fraudulent letters questioning eligible voters’ citizenship.
 Whoever is behind the intimidation is violation of Florida law, and could be charged with a third degree felony and fined up to $5,000.
 Voting rights advocates demanded federal investigation into the matter, and the Tampa Bay Times reports that the FBI is looking into the letters.
 Voter ID: A Threat to Tribal Sovereignty Hillary Abe, our Community Journalist who’s keeping an eye on Native American voter disenfranchisement, writes in that The National Congress of American Indians has released a new report that outlines how voter ID laws disproportionately affect Native voters and threatens tribal sovereignty.
 Indian Country Today explains:

 The new report, “Voter ID laws & the Native Vote: States of Concern,” says that state voter ID requirements create three problems.
 First, it strips American Indians of their rights when states refuse to accept tribal IDs.
 Second, it costs money, travel and time for American Indians to get a state ID.
 And, these laws risk disenfranchising voters by rejecting provisional ballots.
 Three states — Alaska, Florida and Minnesota — either have rules or proposed measures that do not allow the use of tribal IDs for voting.Minnesota’s voter ID ballot measure would require a physical address with which to vote in the future.
 Natives who live in rural areas use PO Boxes instead of physical addresses, because some homes are in areas that are so remote, there are no street names or addresses.

 Don’t think it’s all that hard to get an ID?
 Then watch Hillary’s video, which might help you reconsider.